 In Illinois, video surveillance is legal.
 However, Illinois is an All-Party Consent State, which means that all people involved in the recorded communication must give permission.
 It is unlawful for any person to knowingly make a video record or transmit live video of another person in that other person’s residence without that person’s consent.

 Before installing or upgrading your security system in Illinois, it’s a good idea to familiarize yourself with the state’s video surveillance rules.
-For additional questions and guidance, it is always a good idea to contact a licensed commercial security company to guide you through the process.
+For additional questions and guidance, contacting a licensed commercial security company to guide you through the process is always a good idea.